-Every Wednesday, your museum is FREE and open late!
+Every Saturday, your museum is FREE from 10a - 12p!

 We are proud to participate in Blue Star Museums, a partnership among the National Endowment for the Arts, Blue Star Families, Joining Forces, MetLife Foundation, and museums across the country.
 Memphis Brooks Museum of Art offers free entry for all active duty, National Guard and Reserve military personnel and their families all year long.

 School tours are designed to engage students in critical thinking about art, and to support students to develop visual literacy skills.
 Students of all ages are invited to explore the rich collection of the Brooks Museum on a tour.